MattDrennan/501-troop-tracker/README.md

  * rankRegular: An image file that will show on troopers profiles of this club (Active Regular Members)
  * rankReserve: An image file that will show on troopers profiles of this club (Reserve Members)
- * rankRetired: An image file that will show on troopers profiles of this club (Inactive Retired Members) */
+ * rankRetired: An image file that will show on troopers profiles of this club (Inactive Retired Members)
+ * naCostume: The ID of the costume that is the clubs other or N/A */

+// Clubs
 $clubArray = array(
 	array(
 		"name" => "Rebel Legion",